Making Sure Restaurants Can Cater to Your Special Diet

 If they are unable to help, you won't have to look far to find a restaurant able to serve you.
 In the past few years, vegan options on menus rose by 22% in the USA alone, proving chefs are willing to cook for people with additional needs.
 Many restaurants label things accordingly - vegetarian, vegan, gluten-free and more - so you can be sure you're choosing a dish that works for you.

 Stand your ground

 It's not for anyone to tell you your condition isn't real.
 You don't need a medical diagnosis to make a special request.
 The most they can do is tell you "no".
 However, if they go on to serve you something you have expressly said you cannot have due to an intolerance or allergy, they could be putting you at very serious risk.

 A young lady from the UK was left with severe brain damage after a restaurant served her nuts, despite her having told them she had a severe allergy.
-She was traveling at the time and conveyed her needs in the local language.
+She was travelling at the time and conveyed her needs in the local language.
 To avoid such situations, make sure you have been understood completely.
-It’s not for other people to decide for you when your life could literally be in their hands.
+It's not for other people to decide for you when your life could literally be in their hands.